 A Peer-Teaching Webinar Series

-Join us for Year Two as we explore twelve different healing gestures over six hour-long webinar sessions.
+Join us for Year Three as we explore twelve different healing gestures over six hour-long webinar sessions.
 We will continue to work out of Markus Sommer's book Healing Plants: Herbal Remedies from Traditional to Anthroposophical Medicine.
-Year Two will explore Plantain, Horsetail, St. John's Wort, Elder, Lime (Linden), Thistle, Coneflower (Echinacea), Lemon Balm, Rosemary, Rose, Gentian, Arnica and Calendula (Arnica and Calendula will be looked at as a pair).

 *This is a great introductory activity for pre-med, medical students and residents; tuition discounts are available.

-If you did not participate in the first six sessions, but would like to purchase the series, please visit the PAAM Webinar Library.
+If you did not participate in years one or two, but would like to purchase the series, please visit the PAAM Webinar Library.

-Familiarity with the first six sessions is not required for meaningful participation in the next six sessions beginning in October.
+Familiarity with previous sessions is not required for meaningful participation in the next six sessions beginning in October.

 PAAM Training: Working Constitutionally with Children